shanmike/study-materials/Interview Questions/Interview Questions.md

 ### What are refs in react?
 ### What are keys in react and why should we use them with lists?
 ### What are React lifecycle events?
-### Explain Ajax in as much detail as possible and what the advantages / disadvantages are?
+### Explain AJAX in as much detail as possible and what the advantages / disadvantages are?
 ### Where should you make AJAX requests?
 ### How is React different from vanilla JS, jQuery, and Angular?
 ### What is unidirectional data flow in React?